ExpediaGroup/housekeeping/housekeeping-vacuum-tool/README.md

 ##### Vacuum Tool configured with MySQL Housekeeping database

-Add your MySQL driver to `$VACUUM_TOOL_HOME/lib/` or some other location on the classpath of the Vacuum tool.
+Add your JDBC driver to `$VACUUM_TOOL_HOME/lib/` or some other location on the classpath of the Vacuum tool.

     catalog:
       name: vacuum_tool
-      hive-metastore-uris: thrift://my-metastore-uri.aws.hcom:9083
+      hive-metastore-uris: thrift://my-metastore-uri:9083

     tables:
     -